shaunduncan/helga/README.rst

 About
 -----
-Helga is a full-featured chat bot for Python 3 using `Twisted`_.
+Helga is a full-featured chat bot for Python 3.7+ using `Twisted`_.
 Helga originally started as a python fork of a perl-based IRC bot `olga`_, but has grown considerably since then.
-Early versions limited to support to IRC, but now include other services like XMPP and HipChat.
+Early versions limited support to IRC, but now include other services like XMPP, HipChat, Slack, and Discord.
 Full documentation can be found at http://helga.readthedocs.org.

+**Note:** Version 2.0.0+ requires Python 3.7 or higher.
+For Python 2.7 support, use version 1.x.

 Supported Backends
 ------------------

-As of version 1.7.0, helga supports IRC, XMPP, and HipChat out of the box.
+Helga supports IRC, XMPP, HipChat, Slack, and Discord out of the box.
 Note, however, that helga originally started as an IRC bot, so much of the terminology will reflect that.
-The current status of XMPP and HipChat support is very limited and somewhat beta.
+The current status of non-IRC support varies by backend.
 In the future, helga may have a much more robust and pluggable backend system to allow connections to any number of chat services.

 Contributing